WordShopApp/main/README.md

 ### Startup

-To startup the local development environment, run the following command:
+To startup the local development environment, run the following:

 ```
 $ cd ~/main